elis-wind/PhD/Web_scrapping/readme.md

     - Lemma of adjective
     - Lemma count

-`get_adj_context.py`
+2. `get_adj_context.py`

-Get the context for each adjective from old version of Ruscorpora
+Gets the context for each adjective from old version of Ruscorpora

 **Input**